KxSystems/embedPy/README.md

 # embedPy

-Allows the kdb+ interpreter to call Python functions.
+Allows the kdb+ interpreter to manipulate Python objects and call Python functions.

 ## Status

-This library is still in development.
+The embedPy library is still in development.
 If you would like to participate in the beta tests, please write to ai@kx.com.

-## Requirements ##
+## Requirements

 - KDB+ >=3.5 64-bit
 - Python 3.x